 WELCOME TO CITY ULTRASOUND

-We are the CITY ULTRASOUND, which is a trading name of ULTRASOUND LINK LTD. We are registered in England and Wales under company number 12147431.
+‘City Ultrasound’ a trading name of Ultrasound Link Ltd. We are registered in England and Wales under company number 12147431.
 Our registered office and trading address is 1st Floor, 36 Spital Square London E1 6DY.

 We are registered with and regulated by the Care Quality Commission (CQC), the independent regulator of health and social care in England.
 This body makes sure that healthcare providers, such as City Ultrasound, offer a safe service.